Anthony Knockaert: Leicester City

 In the 2013–14 season, Knockaert scored his first goal of the 2013–14 season in the 5–2 League Cup victory away to Carlisle United and scored again in the second round of the League Cup with a 30-yard free kick at home to Derby County and then assisted Danny Drinkwater's winning goal in a 2nd half come back in the 3rd round victory.
 Despite his good performances, he did not score his first league goal until Leicester's 3–0 away win against Watford.
 After scoring three more goals from December to early-January against Sheffield Wednesday, Bolton Wanderers and Millwall, He was a regular member of a settled side that went unbeaten from early December until 5 April, when promotion was assured after losses by third placed QPR and fourth placed Derby County.
 Knockaert had scored the winning goal from a free-kick in a Friday night fixture the day before, at home to Sheffield Wednesday.
 He went on to finish the 2014–15 season making 50 appearances and scoring 7 times in all competitions.

 In the 2014–15 season, Knockaert made his first Premier League appearance in the opening game of the season, where he played 64 minutes before being substituted, in a 2–2 draw against Everton.
 However, he struggled to regain his first team place, owing to the performances of Nick Powell, Marc Albrighton and Danny Simpson.
-In effort to fight for the first team place, he was sent to play for the club's reserves, which he did for the most of the season.
+In effort to fight for the first team place, he was sent to play for the club's reserves, which he did for most of the season.
 Despite being rumoured to be loaned out to clubs in the Championship throughout the season, manager Pearson blocked his loan move from happening unless the squad was strengthened.
 Nevertheless, Knockaert made 11 appearances in the 2014–15 season in all competitions.

 At the end of the 2014–15 season, Knockaert's contract was set to expire and he began talks with the club over a new contract, with manager Pearson revealing that he was given a "fair contract offer".
 However, he rejected a contract, revealing he had been offered a four-year contract.
 Despite this, Knockaert made a farewell message to Leicester City supporters upon leaving the club, stating that he would not forget the club.